megharris/cyberockit/Code_Analysis_for_SSE.md

 [CWE-23](https://cwe.mitre.org/data/definitions/23.html)

 The 3 high severity issues are mapped to CWE-23.
 If an attacker can get hands on the contents of final_path the core system can be compromised.
-This issue is found in the [components](https://github.com/home-assistant/core/tree/dev/homeassistant/components) folder of HA core which was not part of our manual inspection.
+This issue is found in the [components](https://github.com/home-assistant/core/tree/dev/homeassistant/components) folder of HA core.
 These are the codes for various components that can be downloaded and used with HA.
 They are similar to add-ons but are more built as components for the core HA which are officially provided with HA for download.

 <img src="https://github.com/megharris/cyberockit/blob/main/CodeReview/images/Screen%20Shot%202021-12-05%20at%2010.26.44%20PM.png" alt="drawing" width="400"/>